 Unfortunately, since each encrypted file has a unique key and IV — and only the attackers have a copy of the associated private key — decryption is currently not feasible.

-How can organizations protect themselves from Rhysida and other ransomware families?
+How can organisations protect themselves from Rhysida and other ransomware families?

-Although we are still in the process of fully analyzing Rhysida ransomware and its tools, tactics, and procedures (TTPs), the best practices for defending against ransomware attacks still holds true for Rhysida and other ransomware families.
+Although we are still in the process of fully analysing Rhysida ransomware and its tools, tactics, and procedures (TTPs), the best practises for defending against ransomware attacks still holds true for Rhysida and other ransomware families.

-Here are several recommended measures that organizations implement to safeguard their systems from ransomware attacks:
+Here are several recommended measures that organisations implement to safeguard their systems from ransomware attacks: